Asa Hall: Cheltenham Town

 On 28 May 2014, Hall signed for League Two club Cheltenham Town on a two-year contract.
 He tore his calf four minutes into his debut, and complications from that injury kept him out for a year.

 On 23 February 2017, Hall joined National League club York City on a one-month loan.
 On 21 May 2017, he started as York beat Macclesfield Town 3–2 at Wembley Stadium in the 2017 FA Trophy Final.
 Hall was released by Cheltenham at the end of 2016–17.

 Barrow

 Hall signed for National League club Barrow on 23 June 2017.
 He was made available for transfer at the end of the 2017–18 season.

 Torquay United

 Hall signed for newly relegated National League South club Torquay United on 21 June 2018.

 Tiverton Town

 Hall signed for Tiverton Town in June 2024.
 He briefly took on the role of interim manager alongside fellow Tiverton Town player Niall Thompson after the sacking of Leigh Robinson and Ben Gerring.

-Hall would later take his player-manager role back until the end of the 2024–25 season following the departure of Rob Dray.
+In March 2025, Hall was appointed player-manager on a deal until the end of the season.